By using this site, you agree to the Privacy Policy and Terms of Use.

 How much sleep loss triggers inflammatory changes?

-Laboratory studies show that even five nights of four-hour sleep can increase inflammatory markers by 145%.
-However, research in middle-aged women suggests that sleeping less than five hours per night or having poor sleep quality can also elevate inflammation markers.
+The Journal of Clinical Endocrinology & Metabolism study shows that five nights of four-hour sleep can increase inflammatory markers by 145%.
+Research in middle-aged women suggests that sleeping less than five hours per night or having poor sleep quality can also elevate inflammation markers.

 Does catch-up sleep reverse cardiovascular risk?

-Evidence suggests that recovery sleep may not immediately normalize inflammatory markers.
-In controlled studies, CRP levels continued rising even after participants returned to normal sleep patterns, indicating that some inflammatory signaling remains active.
+Evidence from controlled studies suggests that recovery sleep may not immediately normalize inflammatory markers.
+In the Journal of Clinical Endocrinology & Metabolism study, CRP levels continued rising even after participants returned to normal sleep patterns, indicating that some inflammatory signaling remains active.

 What is C-reactive protein and why does it matter?